lifeen/AssemblyLanguageCode/README.md

 So, if you're up for the challenge, hit that "Fork" button and join me on this epic journey.
 I'll be here to help, explain, and share a laugh or two along the way.
 Remember, assembly may be cryptic, but together, we'll demystify it one line of code at a time.

 Am also learning this stuff, just wanted to simplify reading assembly for anyone who's interested.
+By the way I used cherrytree for these notes, and ms word for the others.

 **Let's rock the assembly world together! 🚀
 **